common name: ladybird beetles - recent immigrants to Florida

 Figure 5.
 Psyllobora schwarzi Chapin.
 Photograph by Michael C. Thomas.

 Psyllobora schwarzi Chapin: This small West Indian ladybird beetle, which was described from Cuba and the Bahamas (Chapin 1957), was first collected in Florida at Fort Lauderdale, Broward County, February 2012.
 Since then, it has been collected at three other localities in Miami-Dade County (Key Biscayne, Miami, and North Miami).
 Collections were in August and October 2012.
 It appears to be established.
 All the members of the genus Psyllobora for which biological information is known feed on mildew type fungi (Gordon 1985).
-Like other Florida members of the genus, Psyllobora schwarzi is pale with a characteristic pattern of dark markings (Fig. 5).
+Like other Florida members of the genus, Psyllobora schwarzi is pale with a characteristic pattern of dark markings (Figure 5).
 Psyllobora schwarzi can be easily distinguished from the other Florida species by the presence of a dark elytral suture.
 Of the species covered here, this is the only one whose arrival in Florida could have been by natural means, since it is known to occur in nearby Caribbean islands.

 Figure 6.
 Thalassa montezumae Mulsant.
 Photograph by Michael C. Thomas.

 Thalassa montezumae Mulsant: This is another southwestern ladybird beetle that apparently has become established recently in Florida.
 The first Florida specimens were collected in August 2009 at Homestead, Miami-Dade County.
 Subsequent records represented in the FSCA are: Broward (Plantation) Hillsborough (Tampa), Martin (Stuart), Miami-Dade (Miami), Palm Beach (Lake Worth).
 Months collected are January, May, June and August.
 Gordon (1985) recorded Thalassa montezumae from Texas and Arizona in the U.S. and Mexico.
 Milléo et al.(2004) added Guatemala.
 Thalassa montezumae is strikingly colored and can be confused with no other Florida coccinellid.
-It is a dull, metallic blue with a yellow or red spot at about the middle of each elytron (Fig. 6).
+It is a dull, metallic blue with a yellow or red spot at about the middle of each elytron (Figure 6).
 The head and front margin of the pronotum are yellow in males, dark in females.
 It is 4.5-5.8 mm long.
 Gordon (1985) reported only one host for this ladybird, the soft scale Toumeyella mirabilis (Cockerell) (Hemiptera: Coccidae).
 Milléo et al. (2004) did not report any host data for Thalassa montezumae, nor for any of the other five species recognized in the genus.
 The first Florida specimens were collected on a croton (Codiaeum variegatum (L.) Blume) (Euphorbiaceae) infested with an exotic soft scale, Phalacrococcus howertoni Hodges & Hodgson (croton scale; Hodges 2008), with which it is relatively commonly found (Catherine Mannion, in litt.).
 Since the first record of the croton scale in Florida occurred only a year prior to the first collection of Thalassa montezumae (Hodges 2008), it is possible that the two arrived concurrently.

 We thank all of the Division of Plant Industry and Cooperative Agricultural Pest Survey inspectors who collected many of the specimens reported above, but especially Olga Garcia, Michelle DaCosta and Julio Garcia.
 Dr. Catherine Mannion and Holly Glenn, of the University of Florida, submitted the first specimens of Thalassa montezumae and supplied biological information.
 Dr. Ian Stocks helped out with scale insect taxonomy.